byteboomers/vue-prom/README.md

 ## Example

-With vue-prom we would write the followingg:
+With vue-prom we would write the following:

 ```
 <template>